GongKwon Yusul: Characteristics

-In a sense, Gongkwon Yusul is an attempt to combine the practical, free-flowing techniques often seen in mixed martial arts, whilst still retaining many traditional martial art attributes, such as uniforms, terminology, and ranking structure.
+Gongkwon Yusul emphasizes the application of striking, throwing, grappling, and ground fighting techniques in practical, free-flowing combat sport format.
+Like many other modern hybrid martial arts and combat sports, Gongkwon Yusul combines the aspects and techniques often seen in combat sport styles such as Kickboxing and Judo, while still retaining many traditional martial art attributes, such as uniforms, terminology, and ranking structure.